 I was nervous about returning to my high school.
 I wondered what people would think about me or what stereotypes they would have.
 Since people were used to me walking, this would be a huge change for them.
 I did have to explain over and over, but slowly my wheelchair faded into the background.
 I completed my senior year using my manual chair.

 The prospect of college was looming overhead.
 I had originally wanted to go to a small school so I could easily get around.
 I thought I had my heart set on a small school.
 Over time, this changed.
 I realized that getting around on a large campus was not all that stressful.
 Sure, hills were hard, but using my wheelchair was a whole lot easier than walking up the hills.
 I decided I would look into obtaining a motorized wheelchair.
 After all, I wasn't always going to be surrounded by people who would voluntarily push me or provide a tow up a hill.
-My new electric chair has made it easier to get around, and allows me to be focus on my studies.
+My new electric chair has made it easier to get around and allows me to be focused on my studies.

 I have been a part of the AccessComputing electronic mentoring community and regularly interact with AccessComputing staff.
 It is nice to have people around that can give me information about computing majors.
 I have always been a tinkerer, exploring technology- computers in particular.
 In high school I learned some basic HTML skills, worked with Computer Aided Design, and took some introductory programming classes.
 My interest in technology and accessible technology has blossomed.
 I even made time for a Web Accessibility training, which I really enjoyed.
 I am hoping to do a technical internship through AccessComputing at some point in my academic career.